-I’m a Deus Ex fan.
-The original had more depth than many other games I had on my PlayStation 2 as a kid and while the franchise has evolved into an action-orientated affair in recent years, I still love it.
+Deus Ex stole my heart a long time ago.
+The PlayStation 2 port of the original had more depth than I’d experienced in a game, and while the franchise has evolved to favour action in recent years, I still love it.

-The news that Square Enix were putting Deus Ex on ice is still a huge disappointment to me.
-Few other games create such a beautiful futuristic landscape to explore with gameplay mechanics as rich as Deus Ex.
-I have been considering ways that Square Enix could revive the franchise and I got to thinking: would a Deus Ex MMO work?
+The news that Square Enix were putting Deus Ex on ice is still a huge disappointment.
+Few other games have such beautiful futuristic worlds and genuinely intriguing stories.
+When considering how Square Enix could revive the Deus Ex franchise, I started to wonder whether an MMO would work.
+I think it would.

-For the last decade, Rockstar released high-quality single-player expansions for their Grand Theft Auto franchise in order to maximise their earnings from each iteration.
-With the launch of GTA Online, however, they suddenly had the means to generate millions of dollars without focusing on expansions to the single-player experience.
-Gone is the need to craft an experience to last hours, complete with script writing and extensive voice acting, replaced instead with new game modes and new vehicles.
-Players throw money at Shark Cards, essentially trading real-world money for pretend currency.
-Rockstar are literally printing pretend money.
+The switch to online games is lucrative.
+Before Grand Theft Auto V, Rockstar released high quality single-player expansions for their Grand Theft Auto franchise to maximise their earnings from each game.
+With the launch of GTA Online, however, they found the opportunity to generate millions of dollars without focusing on the single-player experience.
+They release new modes, cars, and heists, and players throw money at Shark Cards, trading real-world money for pretend currency.

-Bethesda has also taken a step into the world of online gaming with The Elder Scrolls Online, which has delayed the release of Skyrim’s successor.
-Skyrim originally launched in 2011 and since then single-players have only had an endless slew of remasters to keep them content.
-Meanwhile, Elder Scrolls Online has over 8.5 million players and has a continuous stream of expansions (including Morrowind in all its glory).
+Bethesda has also taken a step into the world of online gaming with Elder Scrolls Online, which may have delayed the release of Skyrim’s successor.
+Skyrim originally launched in 2011, and since then solo-players have only had an endless slew of remasters to suppress their appetites.
+Meanwhile, Elder Scrolls Online has over 8.5 million players. and has a continuous stream of expansions (including Morrowind in all its glory).

-JC Denton, Alex Denton and Adam Jensen could be considered to appear in the story, depending on the year and location.
-Admittedly, I wasn’t a huge fan of Alex Denton in Deus Ex: Invisible War, so I’d lean towards JC Denton or Adam Jensen, but all three would have a decent case for inclusion.
+JC Denton, Alex Denton, and Adam Jensen could appear, depending on the year and location.
+Selfishly, I’d lean towards JC Denton or Adam Jensen as I wasn’t a huge fan of Alex Denton in Invisible War, but all three have a decent case for inclusion.

-Gameplay could take a Grand Theft Auto-esq style, with stronger stealth mechanics for multiplayer missions.
-Players could walk the streets, or take to the skies in a VTOL, jump between cities in a Maglev train or explore the streets in a Navig.
-Upgraded augmentations and weaponry could be upgraded over time, giving players a reason to master their load-out and tweak their arsenal to suit their play-style.
+Gameplay could take a similar approach to Grand Theft Auto, with stronger stealth mechanics for multiplayer missions to meet the expectations of some corners of the Deus Ex fan base.
+Players could walk the neon-lit streets, or take to the skies in a VTOL, jump between cities in a Maglev train, or cruise in a Navig.
+Augmentations and weaponry could be upgradable, giving players opportunities for progression and the ability to tweak their arsenal to suit their play-style.

-Deus Ex has provided an engaging story in breathtaking locations for nearly two decades.
-Adapting the experience so that they can be shared with hundreds, if not thousands, of others would be incredible.
+Deus Ex has provided engaging stories in breathtaking locations for nearly two decades.
+The franchise could be revitalised if it was successfully adapted to be shared with others online.